Mridul0224/COVID-19-Vaccine-Tracker/README.md

 ## Task

-As the lead data analyst, my role involved the design and implementation of an interactive dashboard to track key metrics of the global vaccination effort.
+My role involved the design and implementation of an interactive dashboard to track key metrics of the global vaccination effort.
 This dashboard was developed using Tableau, a leading tool for data visualization, to enable real-time exploration of vaccination data.

 ## Action